alabsi91/reanimated-color-picker/docusaurus/docs/API/Panel3.md

 ![panel2](../../../images/panel3.png)

-- A circle-shaped slider is used for changing the color's hue and saturation.
+- A circle-shaped slider (wheel style) is used for changing the color's hue and saturation.
 - Move the handle around the center to change the color's hue.
 - Move the handle away or toward the center to change the color's saturation.

-:::info note
+:::tip

-- You need to add [`<BrightnessSlider />`](#small_orange_diamondbrightnessslider-) alongside with it.
+- Add [`<BrightnessSlider />`](./BrightnessSlider) also to get control of the color three channels.

 :::